 Other measures may be indicated by the patient's clinical condition.
 Haemodialysis does not decrease the plasma concentration of naproxen because of the high degree of protein binding.
-However, haemodialysis may still be appropriate in a patient with renal failure who has taken naproxen.
+However, haemodialysis may still be appropriate for a patient with renal failure who has taken naproxen.
+Correction of severe electrolyte abnormalities should be considered.